 This community’s first BLACK LIVES MATTER mural is the most beautiful one in the nation, and it is the welcoming mat to our most historic African American community Jordan Park, and the beautiful Dr. Carter G. Woodson African American Museum.
-While the museum remains closed, all are invited to visit the new mural.

 Items are available for pick-up Tuesday – Friday, 12:00 pm – 5:00 pm